-Stanford Smith is helped after receiving peper spray to the face during a protest after the killing of George Floyd D the Minneapolis man, who was killed by in officer, while being detained D in downtown Denver on Saturday, May 30, 2020.
-Thousands gathered to protest as police enforced an 8 p.m. citywide urdew.
-As officers advanced, protestors began throwing objects as officers returned non-lethal fire into the crowd.
-135. Mr. Smith felt severe pain.
+- 150. Mr. Smith felt severe pain.
 His vision remained blurry, and he tripped on the curb on the way home.
 A bystander called paramedics, who poured solution on Mr. Smith's face to help with the burning.
 At first, Mr. Smith was fearful of the paramedics because he thought they were the police.
 He collapsed on the floor when he finally got home and needed his roommate to pour more water on his face.
-His face remained red for several days, and his skin eventually peeled.

-136. The pepper spraying Mr. Smith experienced on May 30, 2020 cut short his exercise of his First Amendment rights; because of the pepper spray, he was forced to abandon his protest that evening.
+His face remained red for several days, and his skin eventually peeled. - 151.
+The pepper spraying Mr. Smith experienced on May 30, 2020 cut short his exercise of his First Amendment rights; because of the pepper spray, he was forced to abandon his protest that evening.
 Since then, Mr. Smith has been fearful of attending protests in Denver.
 Mr. Smith intends to continue protesting peacefully at future protests and seeks to do so without the threat of retaliatory police actions such as tear gassing and the use of "less-lethal" weapons.